 Alternatively, you can enjoy the view safely from a park bench located under a rock ledge, and if you have time, indulge in whale watching.

 At the end of the North Head Manly Walk, Shelly Beach is a lovely spot for a relaxing afternoon.
 Enjoy a casual drink or lunch at the Boathouse Cafe and Kiosk.
 I find Shelly Beach a wonderful reminder of how extraordinary the Sydney lifestyle is.
 This is suburban Australia, certainly wealthy, but nevertheless unique.

-Manly is where the North Head Sanctuary walk ends.
-I find it a lovely suburb, bustling from tourists and shoppers alike.
+I find Manly a lovely suburb, bustling from tourists and shoppers alike.
 I often hear newcomers to Australian wondering if office workers go for a surf at lunchtime… Or if that’s an urban myth?
 Well, it’s true!
 I did see a guy change from his suit into his board shorts and go for a quick surf at Manly!
 My favourite thing to do there is to enjoy some fish and chips on the beach… However, you have to watch out for the seagulls!
 There is a plethora of cafes and restaurants along the beachfront and the Corso is well-known for its shopping experience.

 How to get there

-If you start the North Head Manly Walk at North Fort, take the 135 bus from Manly Wharf.
+If you start the walk at North Fort, take the 135 bus from Manly Wharf.
 It runs every half hour approximately.
 Ferries run from Manly back to Circular Quay, as well as buses.